grahamtt/prosper-shared/README.md

 Util for defining, parsing, merging, validating, and using configs from various sources, including file-based configs, environment variables, and command-line arguments.
 This will probably be factored out into an independent library.

+## prosper_shared.serde

+Util for serializing and deserializing Python objects based on type annotations.